raspiblitz/raspiblitz/README.md

 At the moment [ZAP (iOS)](https://github.com/LN-Zap/zap-iOS), [Shango (iOS/Android)](https://github.com/neogeno/shango-lightning-wallet), and [Zeus (iOS/Android)](https://github.com/ZeusLN/zeus) are available.

-Please keep in mind that if you also want to connect to your smartphone also from the outside (thru LTE, 3G, ..) with your RaspiBlitz you might need to open/forward ports on your router and should look into the DynamicDNS features to handle changeing IP of our Home-DSL.
+Please keep in mind that if you also want to connect to your smartphone also from the outside (when you are outside of your local network) with your RaspiBlitz you might need to open/forward ports on your router and should look into the DynamicDNS features to handle changeing IP of our Home-DSL.

 * [How do I shrink the QR code for connecting my Shango/Zap/Zeus mobile phone?](FAQ.md#how-do-i-shrink-the-qr-code-for-connecting-my-shangozap-mobile-phone)